 CO l.
-To understand the basic concepts in Sociology.
+To understand the Origin and Development of Sociology

 CO 2.
-To study the relationship between sociology and other social sciences.
+To study the relationship between sociology and other social sciences

 CO 3.
-To understand the process of socialization and its importance.
+To understand the basic concepts in Sociology

 CO 4.
-To know the Origin and Development of Sociology.
+To understand the process of socialization and its importance

-Units Year l: Sem.
-I Basic Concepts in Sociology Hours 50

-I Introduction to Sociology: 12

-A)Origin and Development of Sociology

-B) Meaning, Subject matter andrelations with other social sciences

-C) Sociology as a Science

-D)Importance of Sociology

-E) Sociology as a Profession

-II Unit.
-II- Sociological Concepts.
+Year I: Sem.
+Invitation to Sociology Total Units Subject of Study Hours 50 I Introduction: a) Origin and Development of Sociology. b) Meaning, Subject matter and relation to other social sciences. c) Sociology as a Science d) Importance of Sociology e) Sociology as a profession.
+10 II Fundamental Concepts in Sociology: a) Society - Meaning and characteristics. b) Community - Meaning, Elements and types. c) Association - Meaning and characteristics. d) Role and Status - Meaning and nature.
+10 Ш Social Interaction and Process a) Social Interaction - Meaning, Elements and importance. b) Social process - Meaning c) Forms of Social control - Co-operation, Competition, Conflict, Accommodation and Assimilation.
 10

-A) Society: Meaning, Characteristics,

-B) Community: Meaning, Elements and Types,

-C) Association: Meaning and Characteristics,

-D) Status and Role- Meaning and nature

-III Unit- III: Social Interaction and Social Process.
-10

-A) Social Interaction- Meaning, Elements and Importance,

-B) Social Process- Meaning,

-C) Forms Social Processes - Co-operation, Competition, Conflict,

-Accommodation and Assimilation.

-IV Socialization: 10

-A) Meaning and nature of Socialization.
-B) Theories of Socialization - C.H.Coolye and G.H.Mead.
-C) Agencies of Socialization - Family, Peers and Teachers, Mass media.
-D) Importance of Socialization V culture And Civilization: A) Meaning and characteristics of culture.
-B) Meaning of Civilization, Distinction between culture and civilization.
-C) Cultural Lag and cultural diffusion.
+IV Socialization: a) Meaning and nature of Socialization. b) Theories of Socialization - C.H.Coolye and G.H.Mead. c) Agencies of Socialization - Family, Peers and Teachers, Mass media.
+10 V culture And Civilization: a) Meaning and characteristics of culture. b) Meaning of Civilization, Distinction between culture and civilization. c) Cultural Lag and cultural diffusion.
 10